Sourdough Pumpkin Cream Cheese Muffins

 How to Store Sourdough Pumpkin Cream Cheese Muffins

-I think they’re excellent slightly chilled as the cream cheese filling sets well.
+I think they’re excellent, slightly chilled, as the cream cheese filling sets well.
 And this way, you can store them in the refrigerator for up to six or seven days.

 They’re best within the first few days, though.